asd-noor/vivasoft-blogs/go-effective-concurrency/blog.md

 concurrency model effectively.

 ## Concurrency

 If you have read this far, I think you already have some idea about concurrency.
-It simply translates to running some tasks simultaneously.
+If not, it simply translates to running multiple tasks simultaneously.
 There's another similar concept named parallelism.
 But that's another topic, if you wanna learn more keep your eye on Vivasoft blog.
 Too keen to wait?
 It's just a Google search or ChatGPT prompt away.
 Come back here after you do that.

 ## Goroutines